BITSS/ACRE/docs/03-assess.md

                                                     |___raw_2.dta

-To leave a record of the reconstructed diagrams, you will have to ammend the input spreadsheets using placeholders for the missing components.
+To leave a record of the reconstructed diagrams, you will have to amend the input spreadsheets using placeholders for the missing components.
 In the example above, you should go to the code description spreadsheet and add the following entries:

           |-------------------|------------------|---------------------|---------------------|----------------------|--------------|
           | file_name         | location         | inputs              | outputs             | description          | primary_type |